loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 - Unzip alfresco-tc.tar.gz in your home directory

 This will create a folder '~/alfresco'

-Navigate to the '~/alfresco' folder and run 'db_setup.sh' if you did a new install of MySQL above.
-This creates a MySQL database named 'alfresco' with a user account and password of 'alfresco'.

 You have now installed all the components needed to run the Alfresco server.